 Other Notable Sites

-Hamilton Fort, located on the far side of Admiralty Bay, is a colonial style 18th century fort guarded by sea-worn cannons.
+Hamilton Fort, located on the far side of Admiralty Bay, is a colonial style 18th-century fort guarded by sea-worn cannons.
 It provides a scenic and quiet place for an afternoon picnic retreat.
 Both Cinnamon Garden and Mount Pleasant offer shade and secluded gardens with panoramic, natural views.
 Paget Farm, a small fishing community and home to the lovely Banana Patch Studio, is another worthwhile destination.

 Best Unusual Attraction: Moonhole

-A magical, if not eerie, mix of Frank Lloyd Wright’s taste for the natural and Gaudi’s aptitude for the abstract, Moonhole is a collection of over twenty free-form homes melting from the rocky crags of the island’s rugged sea cliffs.
+A magical, if not eerie, a mix of Frank Lloyd Wright’s taste for the natural and Gaudi’s aptitude for the abstract, Moonhole is a collection of over twenty free-form homes melting from the rocky crags of the island’s rugged sea cliffs.

-The original settlement was built by Tom Johnston, an American architect and developer.
+The original settlement was built by Tom Johnston, an American architect, and developer.
 The concept was to create homes that were purely natural and thus are built without windows or doors.

 The entire place is part of nature, with tree branches snaking their way through bedrooms and lizards scampering across mud-packed kitchen floors.
 None of the walls or ceilings are even close to being conventional as all are curving or sloping in a way that is reminiscent of the eroding mud of the cliff’s the homes are built from.